akeneo/pim-api-docs/content/guides/translation-connection/step3-interact-with-julia.md

 6. Click on `CONFIRM`
 :::

-That's it!
+>And that's it!
 Congratulations, everything is now ready to receive Julia's PIM products she wants to translate!

+## Julia's translation process

 As you have understood, Julia will use the previous PIM attributes to define which of her products are to be translated and how they will be processed.

 Now let's see how Julia will work with these new PIM translation features.

-## Julia's translation process

 ### Select the attributes to be translated